Welcome to the FourM Math & Tech Study Hub

 Math/Tech Study Project Documentation

-This section showcases documentation from DrWatson.jl math projects.
-Each project focuses on a specific mathematical or technological topic with comprehensive code documentation, reproducible workflows, and detailed analysis.
+This section showcases documentation from math and tech study projects (often build using DrWatson.jl).
+Each project focuses on a specific mathematical or technological topic with comprehensive code packages and examples, aalong with concept and code documentation.
 In general, these are based on textbooks I am reading and studying from and other resources related to the specific study topic.
+In the documentation, I list and link to the books I am working from.

 Site Features